These dementia communication tips can help reduce frustration.

 - If communication is frustrating, take a break by going to another room, or taking a brief walk around the block

 The most important thing to remember when communicating with a loved one who has dementia is to be direct, specific and positive.
-For example: